 When a domain name is registered or added for DNS service, it is automatically pointed to our default PARK page which looks like the following:

-Instead, users have the ability to customize the parked page and put in a contact email link, a custom message, upload a graphic, add some RSS feeds, or even Twitter feeds.
+Account holders have the ability to customize their parked page and put in a contact email link, a custom message, upload a graphic, add some RSS feeds, or even Twitter feeds.